Email WV Code

 (1) The interested person or personal representative shall also execute and tender for recording in the county an affidavit setting forth in substance:

-(A) A description of the real estate owned by the decedent at the time of his or her death situate within the county in this state where the affidavit is to be recorded together with its assessed value for tax purposes and its fair market value at the date of death of the decedent;
+(A) A description of the real estate owned by the decedent at the time of his or her death situate within the county in this state where the affidavit is to be recorded together with its assesed value for tax purposes and its fair market value at the date of death of the decedent;

 (B) That the decedent died testate a nonresident of this state and that the authenticated copy of the will and the certificate of probate of the other state or jurisdiction is being or has been recorded in the county; and